This post is also available in: Italiano (Italian)

 This second trip made us understand that we absolutely hadn’t seen the best parts of London, focussed as we were on the expensive tourist traps.
 Because of course, if it’s free it means there isn’t much to see, right?

-General tips for visiting London
+General tips for visiting London in 2 days

 As we already mentioned, London can be particularly expensive.